Configuration#

 Sometimes, there are functions that are being used in practically every example for the given module, for instance the pyplot.show or pyplot.subplots functions in Matplotlib, so that a large number of often spurious examples will be linked to these functions.
 To prevent this, you can exclude implicit backreferences for certain objects by including them as regular expressions in exclude_implicit_doc.
 The following setting will exclude any implicit backreferences so that examples galleries are only created for objects explicitly mentioned by Sphinx markup in a documentation block: {'.*'}.
 To exclude the functions mentioned above you would use {r'pyplot\.show', r'pyplot\.subplots'} (note the escape to match a dot instead of any character, if the name is unambiguous you can also write pyplot.show or just show).

-Within your sphinx documentation .rst files, you can easily add this reduced version of the Gallery.
-For example, the rst below adds the reduced version of the Gallery for numpy.exp, which includes all examples that use the specific function numpy.exp:
+For example, the rst below adds the reduced version of the Gallery for all examples that use the specific function numpy.exp, the example examples/plot_sin_.py, and all files matching the string /examples/plot_4*:

 :add-heading: